dbenavi5/reddit/README.md

 # reddit
-Created a reddit clone base on Ben Awad YouTube video from 2020. using updated packages MikroORM, PostgreSQL, Express, React, and Typescript
+Created a reddit clone base on Ben Awad YouTube video from 2020.
+Using updated packages MikroORM, PostgreSQL, Express, React, and Typescript